 5.4.ICT utilization

 Information and communication technologies (ICTs) have an indispensable role in all facets of life and become ubiquitous.
 With the world rapidly evolving into digital media and information, ICT in higher education is becoming increasingly important.
 Jimma University has been using ICT as one of the prime cross-cutting issues in its teaching-learning, research, services, and governance practices.
 The recent academic disruption because of COVID-19 was resumed and managed using ICT using an online learning platform.
 Besides, several online theses or dissertation defense sessions were conducted in postgraduate programs and played an immense role in responding to the educational crisis.
 Moreover, some virtual meetings were held to help run institutional bureaucracies.
-ICT will therefore continue as one of the priority areas across all pillars in JU
+ICT will therefore continue as one of the priority areas across all pillars in JUCAVM.

 5.6.
 Ethics and anti-corruption

 The role of educational institutions to promote integrity, professionalism, and ethics is the linchpin for healthy operation.
-This is one of the cross-cutting issues the university takes as a grave concern for its implication across all institutional endeavors.
+This is one of the cross-cutting issues the university in general and the college in particular takes as a grave concern for its implication across all institutional endeavors.
 The issues will be addressed in the curriculum, teaching and learning, research, and community service so that every stakeholder owns and contributes to mitigating the problems.

 5.7.
 Drug and substance abuse